 CFR has developed these capabilities to extract carbon fiber from composites, allowing that fiber to be re-introduced into new manufacturing processes from any form of carbon fiber materials cheaply, while simultaneously converting all of the composite material into useable energy products.
 We continue to develop these technologies to further refine the process and make it even more efficient on a commercial scale.

-Companies interested in purchasing our fiber can purchase it directly from our facility or one of our distribution partners depending on volume desired.
+Companies interested in purchasing our fiber can purchase it directly from our facility.